Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

 ```
 ![staged data](assets/img14.png)

 Great.
 We now have data in our **Raw Data Vault** core structures.
-Lets move on and talk about the concept of virtualization for building your near-real time Data Vault solution.
+Let's move on and talk about the concept of virtualization for building your near-real time Data Vault solution.

 <!-- ------------------------ -->
 ## Views for Agile Reporting